R1leMargoulin/R1leMargoulin/README.md

 **🦾 Currently working on**:

-- School : pathfinding algorithm project
+- School : Preparing a robotics internship in Louisiana
 - Laboratory: actually working to publish a research paper.
-- Robotics: Clubs : Building a BB8, Real size
+- Robotics Club: Building a BB8, Real size
-- Personal: Robotic arm prothesis
+- Personal: Building an Iron Man Helmet, learning deep/machine learning

 If you need any detail about my skills, please, visit <a href="https://github.com/R1leMargoulin/Global-Profile/blob/main/global_profile.pdf">my global profile</a>